 The Academy will be vigilant when taking students on Academy trips, when the opportunity for drug use may present itself.
-This includes smoking cigarettes, 'Vape' pens or the drinking of alcohol.
+This includes smoking, vapes, and the drinking of alcohol.
 The rules regarding this and the sanctions for breaking these rules should be made clear at the beginning of all such trips.